 Some VPNs will log or store your data.
 This is particularly the case with free VPN services.
 All of the VPN services we recommended have strict no-log policies in place.
 That means if they were ever subpoenaed by authorities or had their servers hacked, there would be no user data to access because these VPN services do not log your activity or when/where you accessed the service.

-Final Thoughts on Android VPNs
+Final Thoughts on the Best Android VPNs

-We chose Private Internet Access because they are uniquely committed to keeping their own services transparent, while keeping their users fully protected and anonymous, as proven by their open source code, cryptocurrency payment options, and published transparency reports.
+We chose Private Internet Access because they are uniquely committed to keeping their own services transparent while keeping their users fully protected and anonymous, as proven by their open-source code, cryptocurrency payment options, and published transparency reports.

 This post was created by a non-news editorial team at Recurrent Media, Futurism’s owner.
 Futurism may receive a portion of sales on products linked within this post.